-- A reflective essay detailing applicants’ professional goals (specific essay instructions can be found in the application);
+- A reflective essay detailing applicants’ professional goals (specific essay instructions can be found in the application portal);

 - Application fee: $30 for U.S. citizens, $50 for international students.

-The top applicants will be invited to participate in an interview in early spring (usually late February through early April).
+The top applicants will be invited to participate in an interview in early spring (usually mid-March).
 Admission is typically offered only for the fall semester.
 Preference is given to applicants who plan to complete the program through full-time coursework, although part-time student applications will be considered.

 **Review of applications begin in February and continues until program enrollment is complete.
 Prospective students interested in applying to the counseling program after Feb.
 15 should contact the Graduate School regarding any remaining openings in the incoming class cohort.

-- Ranked among the Top 25 Most Affordable Accredited Graduate Degree Programs in Counseling and Psychology in the Midwest in 2014, prospective students will be pleased to discover the affordable tuition rate at Valparaiso University, especially in comparison to other CACREP-accredited counseling programs.
+- Consistently ranked in the Top 25 Most Affordable Accredited Graduate Degree Programs in Counseling and Psychology in the Midwest, prospective students will be pleased to discover the affordable tuition rate at Valparaiso University, especially in comparison to other CACREP-accredited counseling programs.
 For a private institution of recognized national quality, tuition and fees are highly competitive.
 Current tuition and fee information is available through the Graduate School.